sylphlab/filesystem-mcp/memory-bank/systemPatterns.md

 - **`zod` Library:** Used for defining and validating tool input schemas.
 - **`diff` Library:** Used by `edit_file` to generate diff output.
 - **`detect-indent` Library:** Used by `edit_file` for indentation handling.
-- **`.github/workflows/build-reusable.yml`:** Defines the reusable build steps.
-- **`.github/workflows/ci.yml`:** Defines the Continuous Integration build check process, calling the reusable workflow.
+- **`.github/workflows/publish.yml`:** Defines the combined CI check and release process using conditional logic within a single workflow.
-- **`.github/workflows/publish.yml`:** Defines the automated release process (publish, release creation) triggered by the completion of the CI workflow for a version tag, calling the reusable workflow for the build artifact.